CEI-lab/ece3400-2017/docs/tutorials/Soldering/Soldering_Tutorial.md

 # Extra Soldering Techniques
 ## What Type of Wires to Use
 While solid wires are easier to use on breadboards, stranded wires are often better for soldering.
-This is because stranded wire both soaks up solder better than solid wire, as well as being less susceptible to fatigue.
+This is because stranded wire both soaks up solder better than solid wire and is less susceptible to fatigue.
 This means that solder joints made with stranded wire often last longer and are easier to make.

 ## Tinning Stranded Wire
 One downside to stranded wire is that it can fray, making it difficult to fit the wire through holes in solderboard or PCBs.
 To deal with this, it helps to twist the exposed wire to get it into a cylindrical shape and then "tin" it, which means to apply some solder to it.
 The tinning helps the stranded wire keep its shape and prevents fraying.
 The best way to tin the wire is to mount the wire such that the exposed tip points upwards.
 Then apply the iron at the tip of the wire along with a bit of solder to lead the heat.
 Next apply the solder at the base where the insulation starts.
 When it melts the solder will flow up towards the source of the heat, but some will be pulled downwards due to gravity.
 The solder that flows under the insulation helps strengthen the wire from damage that may have occurred when the insulation was stripped off.